jfrog/artifactory-user-plugins/docker/dockerRetag/README.md

+NOTE:  This plugin is deprecated as of Artifactory v4.10.
+Instead you should use the built-in [docker promote rest API](https://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API#ArtifactoryRESTAPI-PromoteDockerImage) to re-tag images.

 This user plugin makes a copy of an existing tag in the current repository with a new tag name.
 If the new tag name already exists, it is DELETED.

 To Install: